Goxore/gxrfetch/README.md

 cargo build
 ```

-after which binary executable will be avaliable in `./target/debug/gxrfeth`
+binary executable will be avaliable in `./target/debug/gxrfeth`

 # Configuration

-Configuration files will be generated in `~/.config/gxrfetch` directory
+Configuration files are generated in `~/.config/gxrfetch` directory

 syntax: